 One of the most elegant public rooms is the Garden Court.
-Filled with tall marble columns, Austrian crystal chandeliers, and enormous potted palms, its most glorious feature is a 25,000-pane stained-glass dome said to be worth more than $7 million; and it is the only room on the National Register of Historic Places.
+Filled with tall marble columns and Austrian crystal chandeliers, its most glorious feature is a 70,000-plus-pane stained-glass dome said to be worth more than $7 million; and it is the only room on the National Register of Historic Places.
 Meals are served here, and since Green Goddess dressing was first created at this hotel, do try it on the Palace crab salad.
 A Signature Afternoon tea is served here (Saturday from 2 to 5 p.m.; $68).
 It is an elegant but updated affair (no chintz or tablecloths here), with fussy finger sandwiches (the Black Forest ham on focaccia includes artisan cheese and lavender mustard aïoli), rose petal jam, and a classical harpist providing background ambiance.
 Cream puffs and scones arrive perched on a contemporary-style, two-tiered elliptical tray and include the essential Devonshire cream and lemon curd.
-And after feasting, many choose to whip out their cell phones rather than linger over tea.
+And nowadays after feasting, many choose to whip out their cell phones rather than linger over tea.
 A special Prince and Princess Tea welcomes children 10 and under with a crown or scepter and includes kid-friendly hot chocolate and peanut butter & jelly finger sandwiches.

 San Francisco Marriott Marquis 55 Fourth St./Mission St. 39 stories; 1,500 rooms.
 Indoor pool & hot tub; sauna; steam room; fitness room.
 2 restaurants; room service.
 No pets.
 Valet parking.
 Referred to by locals as the “Jukebox Marriott” in recognition of its distinctive architectural design, this well-positioned mega hotel is the second-largest in San Francisco.
 It opened at 9 a.m. on October 17, 1989 and closed at 5:04 p.m. the same day, just after the strongest earthquake since 1906 hit this city.
 Fortunately, it sustained only cosmetic damage.
 Most rooms have a sweeping view of the city, and a panoramic view is available from the 39th-floor View lounge.